 As technology improves, people are being diagnosed earlier, and we are providing more effective treatments, meaning people are living longer with more complex presentations.

-Boost your knowledge and career, developing creative interventions, including cutting-edge technology to change the lives of people with a variety of conditions.
+Boost your knowledge and career and develop creative interventions, including cutting-edge technology to change the lives of people with a variety of conditions.

 With a passion for helping others and pursuing evidence-based research, Ghana native Bridget Numarce decided to undertake a postgraduate degree at Flinders University.